lnkhamalah/medical-transportation-system-design/00-project-overview/project-goals.md

 - Preserve familiar workflows for non-technical users
 - Improve organization of ride and billing data
 - Reduce manual re-entry and billing delays
+- Support both healthcare facilities and individual/private-pay riders using a unified tenant model
 - Produce a validated system architecture and database design